 NOTE: This document is intended to provide information for same-sex couples who are considering getting married in California.
-It is not intended to be legal advice, and should not be taken as such.
+It isn't intended to be legal advice, and shouldn't be taken as such.
 For legal advice concerning your particular situation, please consult an attorney.

 Getting Married in California

-Thanks to the U.S. Supreme Court's ruling in Hollingsworth v.
-Perry, same-sex couples in California will very soon have the freedom to marry once again.
-Prop 8, the California constitutional amendment that stripped same-sex couples of the freedom to marry, will soon be off the books and unenforceable.
+Thanks to the U.S. Supreme Court's 2013 ruling in Hollingsworth v.
+Perry, same-sex couples in California have the freedom to marry once again.
+Prop 8, the California constitutional amendment that stripped same-sex couples of the freedom to marry, is off the books and unenforceable.